NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox appears and disappears one frame later
     - Better advantage on block
     - Move ends sooner
+- 5A
-- 5A charged time reduced from 10f to 8f
+    - Charged time reduced from 10f to 8f
+    - Grabbable the entire move
 - 2B
     - Can continue to 2B(A) on whiff
     - Does one more damage